Dubzyy/ansible-checkmk-playbooks/README.md

 cat /omd/sites/monitoring/var/check_mk/web/automation/automation.secret
 ```

-Add it to your vault:
+Copy the secret and add it to your vault:
 ```bash
 ansible-vault edit group_vars/all/vault.yml
 ```